tiagodsilva/annotations/posters/pcgflownets.typ

     ]
   )

-  Our experimental results in @salreinforcements and @salsequences show that SAL often accelerate training convergence and increase the mode-finding capability of the GFlowNet.
+  Our experimental results in @salreinforcements and @salsequences show that SAL often accelerates training convergence and increases the mode-finding capability of the GFlowNet.
 These observations are in alignment with our theoretical analysis in @oracles (@salreinforcements) and corroborate the intuition that a divide-and-conquer approach enhances the exploration of the learning agent (@salsequences).

   #figure(
     image("figures/asynchronous_learning_grids_large.svg", width: 100%),